Next Start

 • Inspect vehicles for damages and evaluate using visual inspection, mechanical testing devices, road tests and information provided by the customer

-• Evaluate necessity and cost of repairs
+• Evaluate the necessity and cost of repairs

 • Collect insurance estimates after reviewing damage